Your questions answered

 - Shuttle to the start in Heidelberg will be a nominal extra

-- Massages and bike mechanic service (see the Service section for more information)
+- Massages and bike mechanic service (see the In the race village section for more information)

-- Drinks from our race village bars (profits go to schools).
+- Drinks from our race village bars (all profits go to schools).

 Yes for more important information on travelling to South Africa please visit our international travel section.